Tell Us Your Your Interior Design Style and We'll Recommend a Restaurant

 xx, Danae

-Interior Designer Trivia: How Many Can You Answer Correctly?
+Interior Design Trivia: How Many Can You Answer Correctly?

 This is it!
 Your opportunity to geek out and show off your interior design knowledge.
 Pull up a chair with a designer friend and grab a pen to note down your answers.
 And don’t worry!
 This is a multiple-choice quiz.
 From trends to industry jargon to design icons, let’s see how many questions you can get correct!
 The answers await at the end of the quiz–no jumping ahead and good luck!